zeljkojovanovic/realstaq/README.md

 **Running the tests from IntelliJ**

+- Download code from github
-- Run any test/whole class
+- Run any test/whole class (on master branch)